-Clustering patients into different priority classes immediately after their arrival could help the healthcare facility to schedule patients in a better way.
-Reviewing and analyzing large amount of data gathered from clinical trials could improve healthcare systems in terms of disease diagnostics, patient's appointment scheduling, etc. As an instance, if a patient comes in with a particular case of the flu, a physician in the past would rely on what he or she knew about the flu in general or what other doctors in the area knew; while using big data analytic and machine learning methods provides a more accurate decision making tool for this diagnosis which depends on various factors in patients background that a human could ignore in his/her discernment.
+Clustering patients into different priority classes immediately after their arrival could help the healthcare facility schedule patients in a better way.
+Reviewing and analyzing large amounts of data gathered from clinical trials could improve healthcare systems in terms of disease diagnostics, patient appointment scheduling, etc. For instance, if a patient comes in with a particular case of the flu, a physician in the past would rely on what he or she knew about the flu in general or what other doctors in the area knew; while using big data analytics and machine learning methods provides a more accurate decision making tool for this diagnosis which depends on various factors in patients background that a human could ignore in his/her discernment.
 This fact could also be true for a hospital receptionist who schedules the patients' appointments.
 The priority of a patient to visit a doctor relies on different factors that a human could not pay attention to.
-Machine learning methods could be a significant help to classify patients based on all their backgrounds and environments into different priority classes.
-Using machine learning and data analytic methods brings a more accurate way to district patients to be scheduled to visit a doctor.
+Machine learning methods could be a significant help in classifying patients based on all their backgrounds and environments into different priority classes.
+Using machine learning and data analytic methods brings a more accurate way for district patients to be scheduled to visit a doctor.
 In this study, we used two methods to cluster the outpatients into priority classes to be scheduled upon their arrival.